About Navon

 The coordination layer underneath.

-The system the automations run inside.
-Records, approvals, financial coordination, and documents moving with structured ownership and visibility.
+The system the automations and agents run inside.
+Records, approvals, financial coordination, and documents moving with structured ownership and visibility, with Nova, the operations assistant, working inside it.
 Your existing tools stay.
 The platform becomes the place work actually happens, not another tab to open.

 • Structured ownership and visibility